 All GP practices are required to declare the mean earnings (e.g. average pay) for GP’s working to deliver NHS services to patients at each practice.

-This is for 2 full time GP’s, and 2 locum GP’s, who worked in the practice for more than six months.
+This is for 2 full time GP’s, 6 part time GPs and no locum GP’s who worked in the practice for more than 6 months.